giorgiapazzi/csi_project_AGV/README.md

 Inside the LFTDATA folder:

 Execute the script "Hinf_controller_Hinf.m" and "Hinf_controller_mixsyn.m" to design a H-infinite controller with two differente methods.
-For the simulation execute the simulink model "mixed_sensitivityhinf.slx" for linearized system.
+For the simulation execute the simulink model "mixed_sensitivityhinf.slx" for linearized system and the simulink model "mixed_sensitivity_nonlin.m" for non linear system.

 Execute the script "DK_iteration.m" to design an H-infinite controller with DK-iteration.
 For the simulation execute the simulink model "dk.slx" for linearized system and the simulink model "dk_nonlin.m" for non linear system.